janji1927/avalanche-docs/README.md

 The Avalanche \(AVAX\) token is the native token of the Avalanche platform and is used to secure the network through staking, transact peer-to-peer, pay for fees, and provide a basic unit of account between the multiple subnetworks created on the Avalanche platform. `1 nAVAX` is equal to `0.000000001 AVAX`.

-## Avalanche Consensus Protocol
+## Protokol Konsensus Avalanche

 ![Consensus Comparison](.gitbook/assets/consensus-comparison.png)

-Protocols in the Avalanche family operate through repeated sub-sampled voting.
-When a [validator](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) is determining whether a [transaction](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) should be accepted or rejected, it asks a small, random subset of validators whether they think the transaction should be accepted or rejected.
+Protocols in the Avalanche family operate through repeated sub-sampled votin [validator](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) is determining whether a [transaction](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) should be accepted or rejected, it asks a small, random subset of validators whether they think the transaction should be accepted or rejected.
 If the queried validator thinks the transaction is invalid, has already rejected the transaction, or prefers a conflicting transaction, it replies that it thinks the transaction should be rejected.
 Otherwise, it replies that it thinks the transaction should be accepted.

 If a sufficiently large portion \(_alpha_ $$α$$\) of the validators sampled reply that they think the transaction should be accepted, the validator prefers to accept the transaction.
 That is, when it is queried about the transaction in the future, it will reply that it thinks the transaction should be accepted.
 Similarly, the validator will prefer to reject the transaction if a sufficiently large portion of the validators replies that they think the transaction should be rejected.